680 words | 3 minute read

 The client will think about what this value is worth to them.
 The moment they think about the value, it’ll seem less expensive.
 One way to find out what they value is to discover their pain points.
 What motivated them to get on the phone with you in the first place?

-If you have the solution to their pain, they are much more likely to do business with you.
+If you have the solution to their pain, they are much more likely to do business with you and you will be able to handle any objection from your client.

 When a potential client says your price is too high, it is easy to focus on the money.
 You could justify your price or offer a discount, but you would be avoiding the real issue.
 Usually if the client doesn’t want to buy, it’s not about the money.